 - Weaker immune system.

-However, older runners can continue to perform impressive athletic feats.
+For example, older runners can continue to perform impressive athletic feats.
 As an example, at age 73, Canadian athlete Ed Whitlock ran a marathon in 2:54:48.
 Carlos Lopes set the world marathon record at the age of 38.

-They include a reduction in the risks of:
+These include a reduction in the risks of:

 - Heart disease, diabetes, high blood pressure and cancer;